poli-git/ZeroKnowledge_home_challenge/deployment-guide.md

     cast call --rpc-url http://localhost:8545 ${ODD_NUMBER_ADDRESS:?} 'get()(uint256)'
     ```

-## Deploy your project on Sepolia testnet
+## Steps to on Sepolia testnet

-You can deploy your contracts on the `Sepolia` testnet and run an end-to-end test or demo as follows:
+Deploy your contracts on the `Sepolia` testnet and run an end-to-end test or demo as follows:

 1. Get access to Bonsai and an Ethereum node running on Sepolia testnet (in this example, we will be using [Alchemy](https://www.alchemy.com/) as our Ethereum node provider) and export the following environment variables:
     > ***Note:*** *This requires having access to a Bonsai API Key.
 To request an API key [complete the form here](https://bonsai.xyz/apply).*